Irish Horse Welfare Trust Horse Projects

 We have worked in Limerick in Moyross changing lives of horses and children and young adults with an interest in equines.
 Working with the Garda Youth Diversion Project the IHWT courses have proven to be one of the most successful of the projects.
 Courses act not only to improve equine handling and care skills but also motivate each and every one of the participants.
 Many have successfully graduated the equine programmes with a FETAC qualification and a greater understanding and love of the horse.

-Courses in Horse Care & Welfare have also been run in Wicklow , Darndale and Finglas (Dublin) with many young people gaining new skills and a deeper understanding of caring for their horses and ponies.
+Courses in Horse Care & Welfare have also been run in Wicklow , Darndale and Finglas (Dublin) with many young people and adults gaining new skills and a deeper understanding of caring for their horses and ponies.

 Dunsink Horse Project